tillsc/GVExport/README.md

 Installation of GVExport
 ------------

-To install GVExport, copy files to modules_v4 directory in webtree.
+To install GVExport, copy files to modules_v4 directory in webtrees.
 For more detail, see the [install instructions](https://github.com/Neriderc/GVExport/wiki/Installing-the-module).

 GraphViz
 --------